14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 Mali Ston_Ston walls Croatia

-The peninsula’s second-largest population center is at the Ston.
-This fortified city is a Renaissance maze that sits on a spit of land which connects the peninsula to the mainland.
-In the Middle Ages, Ston was located in a strategic location and was thus fortified in order to help protect Dubrovnik, which had acquired it in the 14th century.
+The peninsula’s second-largest population center is Ston.
+This fortified city is a Renaissance maze on a spit of land connecting the peninsula to the mainland.
+In the Middle Ages, Ston was strategically located and fortified to help protect Dubrovnik, which had acquired it in the 14th century.

 The stone ramparts are said to resemble a downsized version of the Great Wall of China.
 They are accessible to the public, and admission is free.
 I am told that the ocean vistas found here are excellent.